Bangkok Haunts

-Bangkok Haunts is a novel by John Burdett, first published in 2007.
+Bangkok Haunts is a 2007 novel by English novelist John Burdett.

 Plot

 Detective Sonchai, of the Royal Thai Police, is a former accessory to murder and a former Buddhist monk.
 A video is mailed to him anonymously.
 It is a snuff film of Damrong, a woman he once loved obsessively.
 It turns out Damrong has masterminded her own death, and the recording of it, with proceeds going to her brother, a Buddhist monk.

 Themes

 Revenge is one of the novel's themes.
 Damrong takes revenge on her father by informing the police about one of her father's burglaries.
 The police in the countryside orchestrate her father's death, via the "elephant game" (the victim is placed into a spherical cage, of a type that elephants tend to start kicking, and thereafter stomp on when the sphere gets wedged into the corner of the arena).
 Damrong has prepared for her father's murder by bringing a camera with an expensive zoom, so that she can take detailed pictures of the execution.